marcuslimdw/lambdachain/README.md

 What about the `force`?

 In `lambdachain`, all *non-forcing* operations are *lazy*, which means that they are not performed until you actually need them.
 Therefore, an additional `force` step is needed to convert the result of step 3 into a `dict`.
-Since all the `lambdachain` operations do not change the data you pass in, there's no need to perform calculations until you actually need their results.
+Since all the `lambdachain` operations do not change the data you pass in, there's no need to perform caLCulations until you actually need their results.

 For completeness, the equivalent Scala code: